omkarjc27/Snippet-Index/README.md

 - Sublime Text Plugin

 ## Add Snippets
-Current Database is crawled from [TheAlgorithms](https://github.com/TheAlgorithms/Python)
+Current Database is crawled from [TheAlgorithms](https://github.com/TheAlgorithms/Python) and [arnauddri/algorithms](https://github.com/arnauddri/algorithms)

 To add your own Snippets/Functions/Classes to the Database